 - (b) Forest management activities for the purposes outlined in Paragraph (a) may include, but shall not be limited to, timber harvesting; salvage logging; conversion of vegetation types; prescribed fire; pre-commercial and commercial thinning of conifer and hardwood trees; fuels management; tree planting; control of undesirable vegetation and pests; habitat maintenance and enhancement; and road and watercourse crossing construction, maintenance, repair, and enhancement.
 Grantor shall carry out all such forest management activities in compliance with Applicable Law. - (c) Grantor shall provide to Grantee any existing or future forest management plan as part of the Annual Work Plan review process pursuant to Section 7.3 of this Easement.
 Grantor and Grantee shall review and discuss such plan (along with any proposals Grantee may have regarding this Permitted Use by Grantor pursuant to Section 7.3.4(b) of this Easement) periodically as part of such Annual Work Plan review process.
 Said forest management plan shall be updated periodically, as appropriate. - 10.
-In accordance with Applicable Laws, the right to control or eliminate noxious weeds and non-native plant species on the Property, and the right to control animals that (a) pose or threaten to pose a hazard to persons or property, including Hydroelectric Facilities and Associated Water Delivery Facilities, or (b) adversely impact or threaten to adversely impact (i) one or more of the Beneficial Public Values, (ii) Grantor's Hydro Reserved Rights or Hydro Project Activities, (iii) the Hydroelectric Facilities and Associated Water Delivery Facilities, or (iv) an Express Third Party Use. - 11.
-The right to erect reasonably sized signs (illuminated and non-illuminated) to support and manage safety and permitted uses of the Property, including signs regarding authorized and unauthorized entry and uses or other appropriate markers in prominent locations on the Property, such as boundary fences, trails, and access roads. - 12.
-The right to construct, reconstruct, replace, remove, maintain and use the types of facilities and improvements described in Paragraph 7 of Exhibit C that are unrelated to Hydro Project Activities and do not constitute a Required Action provided that such facilities shall be subject to Grantee's approval in the manner provided for Discretionary Actions.
+The right to maintain, repair, improve, replace and reconstruct, the existing cabin and associated improvements on the Property in their existing location, within their existing footprints and without a substantial increase in height.
+In addition, the expansion of the existing cabin and associated improvements of the Property beyond their existing footprints and/or with an increase in height shall be a Permitted Use if such expansion is approved by Grantor under the applicable Third Party Use Agreement, does not constitute a Required Action, and is subject to Grantee's approval in the manner provided for Discretionary Actions. - 11.
+The right to construct, reconstruct, replace, remove, maintain and use the types of facilities and improvements described in paragraph (7) of Exhibit C that are unrelated to Hydro Project Activities and do not constitute a Required Action provided that such facilities shall be subject to Grantee's approval in the manner provided for Discretionary Actions. - 12.
+In accordance with Applicable Laws, the right to control or eliminate noxious weeds and non-native plant species on the Property, and the right to control animals that (a) pose or threaten to pose a hazard to persons or property, including Hydroelectric Facilities and Associated Water Delivery Facilities, or (b) adversely impact or threaten to adversely impact (i) one or more of the Beneficial Public Values, (ii) Grantor's Hydro Reserved Rights or Hydro Project Activities, (iii) the Hydroelectric Facilities and Associated Water Delivery Facilities, or (iv) an Express Third Party Use. - 13.
+The right to erect reasonably sized signs (illuminated and non-illuminated) to support and manage safety and permitted uses of the Property, including signs regarding authorized and unauthorized entry and uses or other appropriate markers in prominent locations on the Property, such as boundary fences, trails, and access roads.